mootools/mootools-core/Docs/Utilities/JSON.md

 JSON Method: decode {#JSON:decode}
 ----------------------------------

-Converts a JSON string into an JavaScript object.
+Converts a JSON string into a JavaScript object.

 ### Syntax: